 - Dry Cleaning: The casing of the sub can be wiped clean with a dry cloth if all you’re dealing with is dust, wetting the cloth is only necessary to remove stains.

-- Wet Cleaning: In the case that you have to do wet cleaning, it’s best to expose the sub to as little moisture as possible, and so, you should use water very sparingly.
+- Wet Cleaning: In the case that you have to do wet cleaning, it’s best to expose the sub to as little moisture as possible, so, you should use water very sparingly.
 Avoid using a drippy cloth and be careful to make sure that liquid does not slip through spaces in the casing and penetrate the subwoofer.

 - Using Cleaners: Very mild cleaners are prescribed only for use on persistent stains and the cleaner you choose should contain no alcohol, ammonia, or any harsh chemicals.
 Having applied the cleaner to the microfiber cloth, wipe the exterior gently but firmly and thoroughly in a circular motion.

-How To Clean Subwoofer Grills
+2. Clean The Subwoofer Grills

 Subwoofer grills come in two types- soft and hard.
 Depending on the material used to make your sub’s grill, there are varying levels of care required to clean it.

-First, a vacuum cleaner, an air sprayer can, or a leaf blower can be used first to get most of the dust off the grill.
+First, a vacuum cleaner, an air sprayer can, or a leaf blower can be used to get most of the dust off the grill.
 It is advised not to use moisture-based cleaners on metal grills to avoid rust and plastic grills should be wiped down with a damp, soaped-up cloth.

 Carefully wipe them over with a slightly dampened cloth to get the dust out.
 Generally, avoid using chemicals to clean your subwoofer grill.